 Deciding on the best wheelchairs in this category is the next logical step.
 Here is a list based off of my personal experience.
-These are the best wheelchairs on the market right now:
+These are the top electric wheelchairs on the market right now:

 - 1 1.
 LITERIDER ENVY GP162 ELECTRIC POWERCHAIR REVIEW